NVSL/QuadClass-Resources/labs/Implementing-PID/README.md

 high, I find the quadcopter will overreactive to small yaw distrurbances while flying.

+A few things to watch out for:

+1. You may notice some wobbling on the pitch and roll axes.
+This is fine and seems to be a product of it being constrained and upside down.
+2. Make sure your gimbals are calibrated so that the neutral position on the yaw stick corresponds to a yaw rate of zero.
+3. Make sure your IMU is calibrated correctly.
+It's easy to accidently calibrate the IMU while the quad is spinning slowly in the air.
+This will make it impossible for you to achieve zero yaw and a neutral yaw stick position.
+4. The trim mechanism is useful for testing.
+It will let you set the yaw rate so you can vary the throttle while maintaining a constant yaw rate, which is a good way to verify that your PID works across throttle values.

 ### The Pitch Axis

 Tackle the pitch axis next with the quadcopter on the test stand.
 This is